What Happens at the Annual Meeting of a Corporation

-Can I Vote If I Can't Attend?
+Can You Vote If You Can't Attend?

 Before the annual meeting, each shareholder receives a proxy statement.
 This document (usually mailed) describes matters to be voted on at the meeting.
 Typically the proxy is for voting on the board of directors members and for votes on other matters the board wants shareholder opinion on.
 Shareholders who cannot attend can usually vote their proxy by mail.

 Every corporation is required by the Securities and Exchange Commission SEC) to have an annual report and/or a more complex, detailed document called a 10-K, for shareholders.
 The annual report includes information on the company and its current financial position.

 - A statement by the Chairman or CEO about the state of the business (kind of like the State of the Union address),

 - A narrative review of the past year, with new products, new research, happenings, and other current information for shareholders.

 - A discussion of changes in financial policies, dividends changes, and other matters of concern to shareholders.